-A home-made traffic-sign on the way to Látrabjarg
+A home-made traffic-sign in Látravík on the way to Látrabjarg

 Don't miss visiting Látrabjarg if you ever find yourself in this remote area of the Westfjords of Iceland.
-It is just amazing to see the puffins so tame and up close.
+It is just amazing to see the puffins so unafraid and up close.

 Guided tours to Látrabjarg:

 There is also the guided tour to Látrabjarg and Rauðasandur operating from May-August by Westfjord Adventures, which I joined and told you about earlier.
 The tours run by Westfjords Adventures start from Patreksfjörður village, and I would recommend joining a tour or two when visiting this area.
-It is priceless getting local guidance in such areas.
-See also:
+It is priceless to get local guidance in such areas.

-I have written several other travel-blogs on the beautiful Westfjords of Iceland and will be adding more later on:
+I have written several other travel-blogs about the beautiful Westfjords of Iceland and will be adding more later on: